Retail format: Demographic

 Retailers that aim at one particular segment (e.g. high-end/ luxury retailers focusing on wealthy individuals or niche market).

 Discount store

 Discount stores tend to offer a wide array of products and services, but they compete mainly on price.
 They offer extensive assortments of merchandise at prices lower than other retailers and are designed to be affordable for the market served.
 In the past, retailers sold less fashion-oriented brands.
-However, in more recent years companies such as TJX Companies (Own T.J.
-Maxx and Marshalls) and Ross Stores are discount store operations increasingly offering fashion-oriented brands on a larger scale.
+However, in more recent years companies such as TJX Companies (owns TJ Maxx and Marshalls) and Ross Stores are discount store operations increasingly offering fashion-oriented brands on a larger scale.

 E-tailer

 The customer can shop and order through the internet and the merchandise is dropped at the customer's doorstep or an e-tailer.
 In some cases, e-retailers use drop shipping technique.
 They accept the payment for the product but the customer receives the product directly from the manufacturer or a wholesaler.
 This format is ideal for customers who do not want to travel to retail stores and are interested in home shopping.